-You have to explicitly enable type repository services for the Ant, Console and Maven Plug-ins to activate this feature!
-Please refer to the documentation of the individual Plugins to learn how one can accomplish this (see Part II, "Plug-ins").
+You have to explicitly enable type resolution services for the Ant, Console and Maven plug-ins to activate this feature.
+Please refer to the documentation of the individual plugins to learn how one can accomplish this (see Part II, "Plug-ins").

+'''

-Example 2.838.
+Example 2.862.
 Generated missing throws clause

-'''

 /

 Description